• Skip to primary navigation

 There’s one problem when it comes to these no log VPNs.
 Actually, it’s a pretty big problem.

-You see, even if a VPN claims to abide by a “zero log” policy, it is virtually impossible to independently verify.
+You see, even if a VPN claims to abide by a strict no logs policy, it is virtually impossible to independently verify.

-If they didn’t follow their own policy, it’s not often that companies get caught in this deception.
+Even if companies did log data despite their stated policy, it’s not often that they get caught in this deception.

 The VPN companies know this, of course, which is why you should always be skeptical when you first read about a zero log VPN policy.